pairshaped/curlingio-docs/docs/club-management/settings.md

 3. Your age restrictions.
 For example a maximum age restriction of 17, means they cannot be older than 17 when this month begins.
 4. Seasonal filters where you can select a season (like at the top of your public leagues screen).

-Be careful changing this since it's effects are so wide reaching.
-Ideally you rarely, if ever, need to change this month.
+**Be careful changing this since the effects are so wide reaching and we cannot retroactively fix your orders.** You should rarely, if ever, need to change this month more than once.

 ## Tax ID
 If you optionally provide your tax identifier (Business Number in Canada), we'll include it on the receipts sent to your curlers when they make a purchase.